 Please dial +49 30 20304 -750 or -751, or drop us an email: firstname.lastname@example.org

-Visitors should allow for at least 1 ½ to 2 hours to visit the museum.
+Visitors should allow for at least 1 ½ hours to visit the museum.
 The average time required to view Temporary Exhibitions varies.

 The Deutsches Historisches Museum is fully accessible, and provides stepless access to all exhibition floors and all lifts.
 Lifts are further equipped with tactile signage and announcements.
 Toilets suitable for guests with limited mobility can be found in the basement of the Pei building.

 People with a reduction in earning capacity of 50% or more receive discounted admission.
 Admission is free for registered care partners accompanying severely disabled visitors.
 Our stewarding staff will be happy to assist you.